canjs/can-stache-animate/README.md

 _**Note:** Set the element's style initially to `display:none;` because the `*animations.fadeIn` helper expects the element to not be displayed._

-### `$beforeremove`
+### `$beforeremoved`
-It is sometimes useful to perform an animation on an element prior to its being removed from the DOM.  `can-stache-animate` provides a `$beforeremove` event that can be used to accomplish this.
+It is sometimes useful to perform an animation on an element prior to its being removed from the DOM.  `can-stache-animate` provides a `$beforeremoved` event that can be used to accomplish this.
 Here's how it works:

 #### dispatch-async
-The `$beforeremove` event is an async event which means that it has some additional methods that can be used during the event's lifetime.
+The `$beforeremoved` event is an async event which means that it has some additional methods that can be used during the event's lifetime.

 The most important of these methods are:

 ##### `event.pause()`
 Delay the execution of the event's default behavior until `event.resume()` is called.
-In the case above, pausing the `$beforeremove` event would delay execution of the `$remove` event.
+In the case above, pausing the `$beforeremoved` event would delay execution of the `$remove` event.

 ##### `event.resume()`
 Continue executing the event's default behavior